goncalvesjoao/smooth_operator/README.md

 Where a Rails4 app lists/creates/edits and destroys blog posts from a Padrino (aka Sinatra) app, using SmoothOperator::Rails instead of ActiveRecord::Base classes.

+This micro-services example will also feature other cool stuff like:
+- Parallel requests;
-It also feature other cool examples like parallel requests and using HTTP PATCH verb for saving instead of PUT, Form errors with simple_form gem, creating nested objects using cocoon gem, etc. etc.
+- using HTTP PATCH verb for saving instead of PUT;
+- Form errors with simple_form gem;
+- Creating nested objects using cocoon gem;
+- Endless pagination with kaminari gem
+- and others...

 ---